 Something confusing about Ruby: Object and Class

-In Ruby, everything is an object, every object has a class, and all classes inherit from Object
+In Ruby, everything is an object, every object has a class, and all classes inherit from Object.
+Three very simple statements.

 Here’s where it gets complicated: